 To use most applications conveniently, you need to set or extend environment variables, such as PATH, LD\LIBRARY\PATH, PYTHONPATH, ...
 Instead of the use scripts from CEP3, we have the modules package to set (or unset) our environment.
 (Some users just export the needed values explicitly.)

 Practical Summary

 On DRAGNET add to your .bash profile e.g.:

+'''

+module add local-user-tools lofar casacore

+'''

-module add local-user-tools lofar casacore python-casacore casa or a similar list (python-casacore is also known as pyrap).
+or a similar list (casacore contains python-casacore aka pyrap).

 Command to print the list to select from:

 \$ modules avail